 Configure a 6in4 tunnel on another independent WAN link - Multihoming is becoming more common, and it’s not just something in the enterprise world anymore.
 We know that the 6in4 issues are specifically related to Virgin Media regardless of what the actual true cause is, so there is nothing stopping you from having a tunnel point to an IP address on another internet connection on the same router, if you happen to have multiple internet connections of course.

 Aside from switching providers entirely, it is important to note that these alternative solutions will cost you additional money in addition to an existing Virgin Media contract or subscription therefore you will need to weight up how much is it worth to have performant IPv6 and essentially investing a workaround vs not at all.
-The big question!

 By now you know that Virgin Media have been very resistant to deploy IPv6, otherwise this website wouldn’t exist!
-The general view and consensus Virgin Media are signalling suggests that they just don’t see any business or customer benefits to do it.
+The general view and consensus that Virgin Media are signalling suggests that they just don’t see any business or customer benefits to do it.
 While it is true there might not be a strong customer use case currently (which is one of the major IPv6 adoption problem areas).
 Some of their major competitors like BT and Sky deployed IPv6 years ago with little fuss because they at least are thinking ahead.
 Equally, Virgin Media will have to deploy IPv6 at some point, because it is the future of the internet, like it or not.
 IPv4 is technically classified as legacy and holding on to it is just delaying the inevitable.
 Therefore, the only option we have as perhaps more technically minded customers is to make Virgin Media listen.
-Perhaps if they get enough noise from customers about IPv6, they might just start to pay more attention, instead of disregarding it as they have done for over 10 years.
+Perhaps if they get enough noise from customers or businesses about IPv6, they might just start to pay more attention, instead of disregarding it as they have done for over 10 years.
 While a lot of Virgin Media customers won’t know or even care about IPv6, the people that do have a responsibility to at least make Virgin Media listen and convince them that the time is now!